Ghost1995/object_collection_robotic_arm/README.md

 ## Video Demo

-Link to the video presentation uploaded on YouTub will be here shortly.
+Link to the video presentation uploaded on YouTube will be here shortly.

 ## Build Instructions